GGEMS/ggems/docs/Sphinx/v1.0/source/phantoms.rst

   phantom = GGEMSVoxelizedPhantom('phantom')
   phantom.set_phantom('phantom.mhd', 'range_phantom.txt')

-The user can set a position and a set_rotation of the phantom using the following
+The user can set a position and a rotation applyied to the phantom using the following
 commands:

 .. code-block:: python